 The Company has also complied with the requirement of Part 2 of the CG Code on considering the independence of an Independent Non-executive Director who has served more than nine years for his further appointment.
-Mr David John Shaw, who has served on the Board for more than nine years, was re-elected as Independent Non-executive Director by passing a separate resolution at the 2022 Annual General Meeting (the "2022 AGM").
-The Board's view on Mr David John Shaw's independent status was set out in the 2022 AGM circular.
-The re-election of Li Kwok Sing, Aubrey, Independent Non-executive Director, who has served on the Board for more than nine years will be considered by vote on a separate resolution in the forthcoming 2023 Annual General Meeting (the "2023 AGM").
-Further information to be set out in the circular to Shareholders on the reasons why the Board believes he is still independent and should be re-election.
+Mr Lok Kung Chin, Hardy, who has served on the Board for more than nine years, was re-elected as Independent Non-executive Director by passing a separate resolution at the 2024 Annual General Meeting (the "2024 AGM").
+The Board's view on Mr Lok's independent status was set out in the 2024 AGM circular.
+The re-election of Mr Hsu Duff Karman, Independent Non-executive Director, who has served on the Board for not more than three years is to be considered in the forthcoming 2025 Annual General Meeting (the "2025 AGM").